 What is the difference between a Lasting Power of Attorney and a Deputyship?

-A Lasting Power of Attorney is a document which enables a person with capacity to appoint attorney(s) to make decisions for them in relation to their property and finances, or health and welfare.
+A Lasting Power of Attorney is a document that enables a person with capacity to appoint attorney(s) to make decisions for them in relation to their property and finances, or health and welfare.
 The document can only be used once it has been registered with the Office of the Public Guardian (OPG) and when the person making it (the donor) has stipulated that it can be used.

 If a person lacks capacity (P) to make decisions, and a Lasting Power of Attorney is not in place, it is possible to apply to the Court of Protection to request that a Deputy be appointed.